crithead/tablator/README.md

 For each _column_, it is generated if d% is less than or equal to _chance_ for that column.
 If the roll fails, the column is skipped.

+The table list table has the following fields.

 * __name__ required, a string
 * __type__ is required, the string "table-list"